 Tenses play a crucial role in the English language.
 It denotes the time an action takes place, whether sometime in the past, in the present or will take some time in the future.

-From a general view of tenses, this module will go on to discuss each tense in detail with examples.
+From a general view of tenses, this module will go on to discuss each tense in detail with examples and also New way to learn Tense with Examples and Exercises.
 The table below gives a glimpse of the way tenses are used using the verb 'play'

 will/shall play (will/shall+verb)